Atharv-Heart/Heart-Readme/README.md

 To get started with Atharv, follow these steps:

+1. Install Google Play Servives for AR from PlayStore
+2. Download the apk file and install it in your Android device.

+(OR)

 1. Clone the repository to your local machine.
 2. Set up your development environment and install the required dependencies.
 3. Build and run the application on your Android.